Construbotteam/renovproject/mobile_base/GUIDE_OF_BIM_LOCALIZATION.md

-# The guide for mobile base operation
+# The guide for mobile base operation in BIM-based localization

 ## 1 SLAM
 ### 1.1 Start the sensors